12 Days in South Africa

 Our 12-day experience through South Africa guarantees to showcase this country in all its glory.
 From the cosmopolitan, postcard-perfect city of Cape Town, to the expansive country estates of the Winelands, to the world famous safaris of Kruger park, before finishing in the big, busy metropolis of Johannesburg.

 Cape Town is one of the great cosmopolitan coastal cities of the world, fringed by gorgeous beaches, with the imposing Table Mountain as its focal point.
 The streets are full of a wide variety of languages and colors, making up a local culture that is as varied as It fascinating to be a part of.
 We spend our first 4 nights here because there is so much to do!
 Head to the local gay beaches, up to the top of table mountain, into the water with great white sharks, out to famous Robben Island, to the penguin colonies and more!
 It's a city that is jam-packed with fun activities.
-Our first night's dinner is in the home of a local family in the Bo-kaap neighborhood who welcome us with a 3-course meal to start the trip off right!
+Our second night's dinner is in the home of a local family in the Bo-kaap neighborhood who welcome us with a 3-course meal to start the trip off right!

 The Winelands are not far from Cape Town, but seem a world away.
 The city fades into rolling vineyards that spread to the east and west as far as the eye can see, with the looming rocky mountains creating a natural border to the north.
 True to its name, the Winelands is the land of world-class wines - of which we have yet to taste a bad one!
 A visit to the Winelands is not complete without experiencing the reds, whites, blends and bubblies, along with stunning locations, fabulous food and hospitable people.
 That's why our time in the Winelands includes a full day of winery-hopping on board a hop-on/hop-off winery train!